Mandaluyong: Demographics

-As of the 2020 census, Mandaluyong has a population of 425,758 residents and a population density of approximately 45,830 PD/km2.
+As of the 2024 census, Mandaluyong has a population of 465,902 residents and a population density of approximately 41,380 inhabitants per square kilometer or 107,200 inhabitants per square mile.

+Demonym

 Residents of Mandaluyong are referred to as "Mandaleños," with almost all being Filipinos of various ethnicities.

+Language

+Filipino, a standardized version of Tagalog, is spoken primarily in Metro Manila.
+Filipino and English are the official languages of the Philippines.

+Religion

 Mandaluyong is predominantly Roman Catholic, with a minority distributed among religious denominations including the Iglesia ni Cristo, Evangelical Christianity, Protestantism, Jehovah’s Witness, and Philippine Independent Church.